Schwab Charitable™ leadership

 Lori Kirkland serves as Director of Digital Solutions for Schwab Charitable helping to create customer-centric experiences throughout the digital landscape to make it easier for clients to give money to charities.
 With a B.S. in Neuroscience from the University of Michigan, combined with 20+ years in digital experience, Lori oversees technology at Schwab Charitable to create better digital touchpoints that meet the customers need.
 Lori has also held prior leadership experience in strategy, innovation, experience transformation and product, with that experience helping to guide the digital transformation and cultural adoption of agile to Schwab Charitable.
 As a Certified Customer Experience Professional (CCXP) she has been identified as a global "Who's Who in CX" by the Customer Experience Professionals Association.
 With a strong passion for building community, Lori serves on the boards of her neighborhood association, community garden, and school PTA to improve the connection and growth of the community around her.

-Stephanie serves as the Director of Financial and Regulatory Reporting for Schwab Charitable.
+Stephanie serves as the Chief Financial Officer for Schwab Charitable.
 She has been with Schwab Charitable for over 6 years helping to lead the finance and reporting team and has over 25 years of professional experience in accounting, finance and tax in the financial sector.
 Stephanie previously served as the Assistant Vice President of Financial Reporting, Assistant Treasurer at Janus Funds and Chief of Staff at Janus Capital.
 She received her Bachelor's of Arts in Accounting from Truman State University and her MBA in Finance and Accounting from Regis University.
 In additional to her professional experience, Stephanie has held leadership and treasurer positions at several local nonprofit organizations.

 Director, Service & Operations